“I’ll tell you once more before I get off the floor.”

 Electric Light Orchestra

-Last week our Co-CIO Tom Bignill had a broad-ranging discussion with many useful and interesting anecdotes relating to various market sectors.
-One of Tom’s charts that caught my eye was this one of the lithium carbonate price relative to the Tesla share price.
+Last week we posted a broad-ranging discussion with many useful and interesting anecdotes relating to various market sectors.
+One of the charts that caught my eye was this one of the lithium carbonate price relative to the Tesla share price.
 Since 2015, when the focus on Electric Vehicles (EVs) and the electrification of the world was taking hold, investors flocked to any number of listed lithium investment plays.

 The level of scepticism towards Tesla back in 2015 was meaningful, with the establishment of Ford, GM, Toyota & VW, without shooting Elon Musk’s vision down, pretty much ignoring his business model and continuing on their own traditional path.
 Remember diesel gate?
 The following chart highlights the enormous change in market capitalisation in the car industry.
 Tesla market cap is the left axis with Ford, GM and VW is on the right axis.